 Now they sat on a transport shuttle, streaking towards the space station that held their next job.
 The paycheck was promised to be considerably more than they had been earning, in fact, it would be far more than enough for Deckard to stretch out for another year, but the details were vague.
 All he knew for certain was that his medical expertise would be heavily utilized, and thus, he assured himself, there’s no way he’d end up having to kill again.
 Right?

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, IcariusfallenWrite a Review